gwct/core/README.md

 ## About
 ###### These scripts can be used for many tasks including sequence handling, tree making, and sequence alignment.
-###### Many of these programs are mainly used to easily run other genomics or phylogenetics programs on a bunch of files.
+###### Some of these programs are mainly used as wrappers to easily run other genomics or phylogenetics programs on a bunch of files.
 Pay attention to the dependencies for each script to make sure you have the proper programs installed.
 ###### Please note that many of these scripts expect input as FASTA files.
-For my scripts, these *must* have the extension .fa.
+For my scripts, these *must have the extension .fa*.
 If you don't have FASTA formatted files, you can use seq_convert to get them to FASTA format and fa_edit to make any changes you need to them afterwards.

 ###### Almost all of these scripts are written in Python 2.7 (https://www.python.org/downloads/).
 ###### For any script, use the -h flag for specific usage details.